blokks/legacy-docs/docs outline.md

 ## Blokks styling
-Now that we understand [the structure](http://themes/structures) and are familiar with [the naming convention](http://themes/bem) of Blokks, it’s time to bring them together:
+Now that we understand [the structure](http://themes/structures) and are familiar with [the naming convention](http://themes/bem) of Blokks, it’s time to bring everything together:

-We created a [CSS template](http://github.com/patrickpietens/blokks-template) containing all components with their elements and modifiers.
-All well documented with inline comments.
+We created a [CSS template](http://github.com/patrickpietens/blokks-template) containing separate files for all components with their elements and modifiers.
+They don’t have any styling, but are simply a starting point to add your own styles.

+All components and modifiers are well documented with inline comments.
 You can use both SASS and [PostCSS](htp://configure/postcss) to compile them.

 <button>[Download the template](http://github.com/patrickpietens/blokks-template)</button>